Debbie Bryan crowned TripAdvisor’s number one shopping destination in Nottingham, four years running.

 Andrew, 5* TripAdvisor review

 Debbie Bryan began her venture in 2007, after graduating from The School of Art & Design at Nottingham Trent University with a Masters in Fashion & Textiles and a Degree in Textile Design.
 Setting up home in Nottingham, Debbie first expanded her design studio in 2009, opening our St. Mary’s Gate gallery doors to the public.
 Come 2020, we open our second gallery in the museum village of Ruddington.
-Since Debbie showcased her textile collections at The Past Present Future Exhibition at the Ruddington’s Framework Knitters Museum over 16 years ago, to becoming a trustee of this historical working museum in 2020, a steep history and love of Ruddington felt like a perfect second home.
+Since Debbie showcased her textile collections at The Past Present Future Exhibition at the Ruddington’s Framework Knitters Museum over 16 years ago, a steep history and love of Ruddington felt like a perfect second home.

 Our galleries thoughtfully curate fashion, lighting, art, glass, ceramics and jewellery designed and made by nationwide and international designers.
 Specialising in handcrafted textiles, jewellery and original prints made in our own design studio, we also sell selected Nottingham Lace gifts; historic papers, framed fabrics and haberdashery trims.
 Debbie Bryan also houses an impressive Nottingham Lace Heritage Archive.